 Processing A Breakup With Online Therapy

-Research shows that online therapy can help individuals manage emotions that may arise out of a difficult situation like a breakup.
+Research shows that online therapy can help individuals manage the emotions that may arise out of a breakup.
 For example, the results of one study show that online cognitive behavioral therapy can improve feelings of loneliness.
 After an eight-week program, study participants reported reduced loneliness, enhanced quality of life, and decreased symptoms of social anxiety.

 If you’d like support and a different point of view as you process a breakup, working with a mental health professional online can help you address your emotions and provide you with new perspectives you may not have considered.
-Participating in online therapy through BetterHelp, you’ll be able to chat with a licensed therapist remotely, through video call, voice call, or in-app messaging.
-Online therapy is also an affordable option—BetterHelp memberships start at $60 per week (billed every 4 weeks), and you can cancel anytime.
+By participating in online therapy through BetterHelp, you’ll be able to talk through lingering feelings for an ex with a licensed therapist remotely, through video call, voice call, or in-app messaging.
+Online therapy is also an affordable option—BetterHelp subscriptions start at $65 per week (billed every 4 weeks), and you can cancel anytime.
 Read below for reviews of BetterHelp therapists from those who have sought help in the past.

 “I’ve tried other counselors that I liked but didn’t seem right for me but Margaret has been amazing!
 I love her honesty, compassion, and realness!
 It was really easy to open up to her and she’s helped me get through a very tough breakup that nobody else could seem to get me through.
 I would recommend her to anyone!
 She makes it so comfortable to talk to her as if you’ve known her for forever!”